mmabey/mmabey.github.io/cse469s19/project.rst

          ``RELEASED``, ``-o`` must also be given.
    -o owner
          Information about the lawful owner to whom the evidence was released.
+         At this time, text is free-form and does not have any requirements.

 Every block in the blockchain will have the same structure: